Android HIV: A Study of Repackaging Malware for Evading Machine-Learning Detection: Android Application Package

 Contents presented in the manifest are informative, implying the intentions and behaviours of an application.
 For instance, requesting \texttt{android.permission.SEND\_SMS} and \texttt{android.permission.READ\_CONTACTS} permissions indicate that the application may send text messages to your contacts.
-Features retrieved from the manifest are usually constructed as a group of binary value vectors, each of which indicates the presence of a certain element in the manifest.
+Features retrieved from the manifest are usually constructed as a vector of binary values, while each value indicates the presence/absence of a certain element in the manifest.
 Dexcode, or Dalvik Bytecode, is the operational code on Android platform.
 All the Java source codes are compiled and assembled into a single Dalvik Executable (\texttt{classes.dex}).
-Features extracted from \texttt{classes.dex}, such as CFG and DDG, contains rich semantic information and logical structure of the application.
-Such features are proved to have strong discriminating power for identification of malwares.
-Features extracted from the dexcode are presented in two forms: 1) the raw sequence of API calls, and 2) the statistic information retrieved from the call graph (\textit{e.g.}, similarity scores between two graphs \cite{du2017android}).
+Features extracted from \texttt{classes.dex}, such as Control-Flow-Graph (CFG) and Data-Dependency-Graph (DDG), contains rich semantic information and logical structure of the application.
+They are usually presented in two forms: 1) the raw sequence of API calls, and 2) the statistic information retrieved from the call graph (\textit{e.g.}, similarity scores between two graphs \cite{du2017android}).
+Such features are proved to have strong discriminating power for identification of malware.

-To evade being detected by machine learning based solutions, a malware sample has to be manipulated so that the extracted features for the learning systems look benign.
+To evade being detected by machine learning based detectors, a malware sample has to be manipulated so that the extracted features for the learning systems look benign.
 Intuitively, the target files to be modified are those from which the features are extracted, \textit{i.e.}, \texttt{AndroidManifest.xml} and/or \texttt{classes.dex}.
 While both of these files are in binary format and are not readable by human, decompiling tools such as apktool are used to convert them into a readable format.
 Specifically, the binary XML can be transformed into plain-text XML, and the Dalvik bytecode can be disassembled to smali files, which are more human-friendly as intermediate presentations of bytecode.
-The processed \texttt{AndroidManifest.xml} and smali files can be edited and reassembled to an APK.
+The processed manifest file and smali files can be edited and reassembled to an APK.